 - That's the real headscratcher here: was Aaron's death even investigated at all?
-The lack of follow-up seems to imply that it was ruled a suicide even though that was never actually mentioned on the show, but as the troper above mentions, from the blood spatter it's obvious he was shot in the back of the head, which immediately points to murder.
-Even if Lamb and his team were incompetent enough to not notice that, considering there is an arc about an apparent suicide that turned out to be a murder in the next season, it just reeks of lazy writing.
+The lack of follow-up seems to imply that it was ruled a suicide even though that was never actually mentioned on the show, but as the troper above mentions, from the blood spatter it's obvious he was shot in the back of the head, which immediately points to homicide.
+Even if Sheriff Lamb and his team were incompetent enough to not notice that, considering there is an arc about an apparent suicide that turned out to be a murder in the next season, it just reeks of lazy writing.
 And even if Aaron had managed to turn his head at the last second or something, making it seem more suicide-like, are we supposed to assume that all the main characters, including his own son who had already lost one parent recently, simply bought the suicide explanation, waving it off with nothing more than a "well, he was an asshole, so good riddance"?
 Surely neither Logan, nor Veronica or even Keith would actually believe Aaron would have a sudden crisis of conscience after all the trash talk and threats he spewed in that very episode after getting away with murder.
 And what about Kendall?
 Surely after having sex with Aaron, her presence in the apartment could be discovered easily by a CSI team— that is, if they had bothered to send one in...

 - Logan I can buy.
 Keith and Veronica letting it go that easily is a little harder to grasp, but that may just be me.
 Either way it's strange that they just left it open-ended like that, especially in hindsight with the suicide-or-murder plot in the next season.

-- Keith & Veronica letting go the probable execution of the murderer that tried to kill them?
+- Keith and Veronica letting go the probable execution of the murderer that tried to kill them?
 I can see them saying he "Got what he had coming" as the only punishment Aaron was likely to receive and leave it at that.